-- A candidate for graduation must have an overall C average at Troy University (2.0 on a 4.0 scale). - 2.
-A candidate for graduation must have a C average in the concentration.
+- 1. A candidate for graduation must have an overall C average (2.0 on a 4.0 scale) on Troy University courses. - A candidate for graduation must have an overall C cumulative average (2.0 on a 4.0 scale). - A candidate for graduation must have a C average in the concentration.
 This includes hours and grade points earned at other universities and colleges as converted to the Troy University scale (2.0 on a 4.0 scale).